Zzzzhen1/Funky_Pendulum/README.md

 ## TODO List
 General:
-1. not fully understood, but to keep things in consistent with the phase feedback(with an extra pi), phase_active is also added pi
+1. not fully understood yet, but to keep things in consistent with the phase feedback(with an extra pi), phase_active is also added pi

 From arduino_manager.py:
-1. this is supposedly referring to the reset pin, however not working properly
+1. this is supposedly referring to the reset pin, however not working properly (secondary)

 From data_process.py:
-1. add a sampling rate selection in arduino (secondary)
+1. add a sampling rate selection stage in arduino (secondary)
 2. add a different title for downward and upward control (secondary)
-3. unify the datetime as a single variable in the data class
+3. avoid pdf and csv saved with different names within the same run (secondary)

 From Pendulum_Control_Console.py:
-1. ask whether to enter data analysis mode (secondary)
+1. at the end of the program, ask whether to enter data analysis mode (secondary)
 2. check whether the platformio can do the arduino code upload because the Arduino IDE would be inefficient and faulty (secondary)
-3. what to do if there are two peaks in the measure FFT?
-Worth mentioning in the handout(Non_linear behaviour)
-4. all the parameters in the code should have a reasonable range
+4. **all the parameters in the code should have a reasonable range**
 5. separate the different classes in different python files (secondary)
 6. find delay time (a day of investigation) and make a plot (secondary)
-7. the csv file saved after the scan experiment needs a date and time (secondary)
+7. the csv file saved from the csv_process.py needs a datetime in name (secondary)
-8. decide the amplitude of the NR scan drive stage (secondary)
 9. pid data analysis --> stable time stop time (with threshold)... then plot stop_time vs. iteration graph (secondary)
-10. jolt or hold up horizontal (secondary)
+10. add a uniform jolt to test the stability of this set of PID coefficients (secondary)
 11. add a selection for the PID of normalised resonance (secondary)
-12. decrease plotting fps (secondary)
+12. decrease/increase plotting fps (secondary)